wizenink/stft-rs/README.md

 - **Batch Processing**: Process entire audio buffers at once
 - **Streaming Support**: Incremental processing for real-time applications
 - **High Quality**: >138 dB SNR reconstruction
+- **no_std Support**: Run on embedded systems without the standard library! 🚀
+  - **Dual FFT Backends**: Choose the right backend for your environment
+    - `rustfft` (default): Full-featured for std environments, supports f32/f64 and any FFT size
+    - `microfft`: Lightweight for no_std/embedded, f32 only, power-of-2 sizes up to 4096
 - **Dual Reconstruction Modes**:
   - **OLA** (Overlap-Add): Optimal for spectral processing
   - **WOLA** (Weighted Overlap-Add): Standard implementation